How Much Will it Cost you to Move to New Jersey?

 How much does it cost to live in New Jersey?

-- The cost index in New Jersey is 125.
-This means it’s about 25% more expensive than the national average.
+- The cost index in New Jersey is 100.
+This means it's similar to the national average.

 - The average rent in New Jersey for a one-bedroom apartment is $1,334 which is 0.60% higher than the national average